 Our Board of Directors adopted a non-employee director compensation policy in May 2015 that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, high-caliber non-employee directors.
 In January 2016, February 2017 and February 2022, our Board of Directors adopted amendments to the policy with respect to the cash and equity component of compensation to our non-employee directors.
-Under this policy, as amended to date, all non-employee directors are paid cash compensation for service on the Board of Directors and committees of the Board of Directors as set forth below, prorated based on days of service during a calendar year.
+Under this policy, as amended to date, all non-employee directors are paid cash compensation for service on the Board of Directors as set forth below, prorated based on days of service during a calendar year.